raghunandanlodha/raghu/README.md

-this is initial change to main branch.
+to learn use of github. this is initial change to main branch.